Skip to main content

 The lesson:

 Don’t just chase breakouts.
 Chase breakouts with story and volume.
-This alert finds them as they’re moving — not after.
-Set up the notification with sound on (Notifications dropdown in the alert creation panel → Sound) so you hear it even if you step away from the screen.
+Keep the Activity Log’s sound on while you scan (Sound button → pick a tone) so you hear a qualifying stock the moment it appears — even if you’ve stepped away from the screen.

 Alert #2: “Premarket Gappers Over 10% + Float Under 50M”